shadowbq/robust-atd/README.md

                        		(default: False)

 Watch parameters:
+  -f                   (f)ollow and watch the directory for new files to submit
+                          (default: True)
   -a ANALYZER_PROFILE  (a)nalyzer profile id to be used during analysis
                        		(default: None)
   -d DIRECTORY         (d)irectory to watch for events